nivekithan/blog/src/data/blog/automated_backups_postgres.md

 ## Retention policy

 We don't need to keep our backups indefinitely.
-In my case I only want to keep two full backups of the database.
+In my case, I only want to keep two full backups of the database.

-So we configure the `/etc/pgbackrest.conf` file and these lines to the `[global]` section
+So we configure the `/etc/pgbackrest.conf` file and add these lines to the `[global]` section

 ```
 [global]